mehulagg/gitlab/doc/administration/audit_events.md

 Server-wide audit events introduce the ability to observe user actions across the entire instance of your GitLab server, making it easy to understand who changed what and when for audit purposes.
+(These do not include group or project audit events.)

 To view the server-wide administrator log, visit **Admin Area > Monitoring > Audit Events**.

-In addition to the group and project events, the following user actions are also
+The following user actions are recorded:
-recorded:

 - Sign-in events and the authentication type (such as standard, LDAP, or OmniAuth)
 - Failed sign-ins